 Oracle recommends that you use SQL Tuning Advisor.
 In this way, you follow the recommendations made by the advisor for SQL profiles and plan baselines rather than trying to determine which mechanism is best for each SQL statement.

-You enable automatic initial plan capture by setting the initialization parameter
+You can enable automatic initial plan capture by setting

 true (the default is